vacuumlabs/ledger-fio/ledger-app-fio/README.md

 4. Send a single `signTx` call to Ledger (e.g. by running `yarn test-integration --grep "<some-signTx-test>"`).

 5. After the call is processed, the terminal running console printing now contains all log messages resulting from that `signTx` call.
 (See the `TRACE*` macros.).
-You can build the transactions using data between SHA_256_append_begin and SHA_256_append_end.
+You can build the transactions using data between logged within sha_256_append function.